milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 ## Compatibility

-This `nuc_wmi` userland was written from the merger of available Intel NUC WMI guides for the NUC 7, 8, and 10 (included in the `contrib/reference/` folder).
+This `nuc_wmi` userland was written from the merger of available Intel NUC WMI guides for the NUC 7, 8, and 10 (included in the [contrib/reference/](../reference) folder).

-It has been tested on NUC 7 and 10, but theoretically should work for NUC 6 through 10.
+It has been tested on NUC 6, NUC 7 and 10, but theoretically should work for all NUCS from 6 through 10.

 Although we followed the specification documents, we have found that compatibility varies by a number of factors:

 * Device generation (NUC 7 devices for example only support the legacy `get_led` and `set_led` WMI methods).
-* BIOS version (For some settings, the BIOS version may impact what options are available).
+* BIOS version (for some settings, the BIOS version may impact what options are available).
-* BIOS configuration (For some settings, the BIOS configuration for LEDs can affect whether they are usable and in what default state they are in).
+* BIOS configuration (for some settings, the BIOS configuration for LEDs can affect whether they are usable and in what default state they are in).
-* BIOS bugs (We have found some device BIOS have bugs where LEDs which should support RGB are only capable of dual color mode through WMI, but are capable of RGB when manually configuring via BIOS).
+* BIOS bugs (we have found some device BIOS have bugs where LEDs which should support RGB are only capable of dual color mode through WMI, but are capable of RGB when manually configuring via BIOS).

 Aside from the above, command options can change based on the combination of what the BIOS allows and what